ventosus/lv2-site/content/pages/why-lv2.md

 ## Extensibility

-While the core API of LV2 is very simple, extensions can add arbitrary functionality.
+The more powerful features of LV2 are built as "extensions" on the core API.
 The community works together to define standard extensions for commonly needed functionality, but developers are free to implement any extensions they need for their own applications.
 This is particularly useful for developing new functionality and testing it in a real application before proposing a new standard extension.

+This makes improving the LV2 standard a frictionless process for developers, but standard extensions are not second-class citizens.
+If you have no need for new features, or interest in developing LV2 itself, you can simply treat the core and standard extensions as a unified API.